siesing/.dotfiles/README.md

 # .dotfiles

 Behold, the treasure trove of my .dotfiles containing .bash aliases, functions and configuration files!
-It's like a secret stash of awesomeness, tailored for openSUSE Tumbleweed.
-But hey, if you're rocking a different distro, fear not!
-Simply swap out the openSUSE file with one that contains your own magical aliases for your distro of choice, and let the party begin.
+It's like a secret stash of awesomeness.
+Beyond the usual Linux aliases, we've got distro-specific ones for openSUSE Tumbleweed, Arch, and Fedora.
+Your command-line, your choice.

 > :heart: **Remember Sharing Is Caring**